 Port Effectiveness and Public Private Cooperation for Competitiveness (PEPP II)

-InfoStart date: 16 January, 2022 End date: 15 January, 2025 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 21-M04-AU Countries: Ghana Thematic areas: Economic development and value chains, Transport and infrastructure, Waste management, Lead institution: Aalborg University (AAU), Denmark Partner institutions: University of Ghana (UG), Ghana Project website: go to website (the site might be inactive) Project coordinator: Anette Skovsted Hansen Total grant: 4,998,813 DKK
+InfoStart date: 16 January, 2022 End date: 15 January, 2025 Project type: Research projects in countries with targeted development cooperation (earlier Window 2) Project code: 21-M04-AU Countries: Ghana Thematic areas: Economic development and value chains, Transport and infrastructure, Waste management, Lead institution: Aarhus University (AU), Denmark Partner institutions: University of Ghana (UG), Ghana Project website: go to website (the site might be inactive) Project coordinator: Annette Skovsted Hansen Total grant: 4,998,813 DKK

 Our PEPP II team aims to enhance the competitiveness of Tema Port by providing new knowledge about how port clusters, gender imbalances, communication, and sustainability intertwine.
 Thereby, we create the potential for a more diverse and effective Port of Tema as it competes with other West African Ports.
 Our PEPP I findings on major challenges to and opportunities for the Port of Tema has led us to bring in additional Ghanaian researchers for our team.
 Concretely, our multidisciplinary and – national team of researchers work to foster a strong transdisciplinary research experience for all team members.
 In this way, we will engage in innovative international scholarship presented through conferences, peer-reviewed journals, and future externally funded research projects.